 The Housing Foundation has dormitories in different areas of Copenhagen.
 Living in a dormitory is a great way to meet and socialize with people from different countries.
 Facilities vary a great deal from dorm to dorm.
-For more information about a particular dormitory, please click on the specific link.
+For more information about a particular dormitory, please click on the specific link for each dorm.

-If you are a contract holder renting a 2-persons room for yourself and another person, you and the second person must both sign a Household Application form in order to live together and be eligible for applying for CPR numbers.
+If you are a contract holder renting a 2-persons room for yourself and another person, you must both sign a Household Application form in order to live together and be eligible for applying for CPR numbers.

 Things to expect when living in a dormitory